lanl/dsi/docs/plugins.rst

 ------------

 Note for users:
-   - If runTable flag is True in Terminal instantiation, the run table is only included in ER Diagram writer if data is processed from a backend.
+   - DSI `runTable` is only included in File Writers if data was previously ingested into a backend in a Core.Terminal workflow where `runTable` was set to True
-     View :ref:`example4_label` to see an instance of a runTable included in an ER diagram
+     In :ref:`example4_label`, `runTable` is included in a generated ER Diagram since it uses ingested data from :ref:`example2_label` where `runTable` = True
 .. automodule:: dsi.plugins.file_writer
    :members:
    :special-members: __init__